Pilladian/ml-attack-framework/attribute-inference-attack/README.md

 ### Attack 1

 ##### Threat Model
-- **Model :** Black Box Access to target
+- **Attack Model :** Black Box Access to target
 - **Dataset :** Same distribution dataset

 ##### Attack Methodology
 - Query target model on some image to predict the gender
-- Use output posterior to train the attacker model
+- Use output posterior to train the attack model

 ### Attack 2

 ##### Threat Model
-- **Model :** White Box Access to target
+- **Attack Model :** White Box Access to target
 - **Dataset :** Same distribution dataset

 ##### Attack Methodology
 - Query target model on some image to predict the gender
-- Use output of last hidden layer of target model to train the attacker model
+- Use output of last hidden layer of target model to train the attack model

 ### Results